TommyEBell/CANADAINTERNSHIP/README.md

 <b/> NOTE: </b> When running RL this takes a significant amount of time, for the configuration used in the article (RL_setup_2xch.toml) it required ~25hrs with 100CPUs, when changing the number of CPUs in the sbatch file, they will not be utilised unless number_cores is altered in the docking configuration file.

 ## Specific workflow to reproduce the article data
-<b/> Prefaces: </b> For each of the code given, they should be run in seperate job script files and run via sbatch with at least 1 gpu and cpu (GPU parallelisation not yet avaiable so only increase CPUS for it to run faster).
+<b/> Prefaces: </b> For each of the code given, they should be run in seperate job script files and run via sbatch with at least 1 gpu and cpu (GPU parallelisation not yet avaiable so only increase CPUS for it to run faster), the job_script_test.sh can be used as an example of what job script shell file should look like.

 <b/> 1.
 Run TL </b>
 ```shell
 reinvent /$HOME/CANADAINTERNSHIP/TL_setup.toml
 ```
-Parameters an file paths should already be correct (it is still recommended to check this).
+Parameters and file paths should already be correct (it is still recommended to check this).
 This is not a long process (less than half an hour with 5 cores).

 <b/> 2.
 Run RL on reinvent prior </b>